spiffe/helm-charts/README.md

-> **Note**
-> These helm charts are beta.
+> **Note**: These helm charts are beta.
 We encourage you to try it out and contribute.
 The API may change as we move towards a production ready release.

 # SPIFFE Helm Charts